rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-20-compiler-team-2022-midyear-report.md

 The main reasons I provided the structured questions were two-fold: to make it easy for people to respond (e.g. I expected some ambitions to not require filling out any free-form text at all), and to prime the mindset of the answerer before they entered any free-form answers.
 I hadn't actually anticipated trying to do formal analysis of the responses.

-But, since we *do* have those multiple choice answers available, I took a stab at trying to make a table summarizing them.
-That table is below.
+But, since we *do* have those multiple choice answers available, I took a stab at making a table summarizing them.[^1] That table is below.
 (You will probably need to zoom out in your web browser to take it all in.)

+[^1]: Source code for generating the table rows is at this [gist](https://gist.github.com/pnkfelix/dc4b6875dd31fbf4e0864d8b7dba8dc6)

 <table>